Spr19CS210/PA-Drill-Section-Writeups/Section03-PeerReview/README.md

 ### Review Process
 You will be responding to the statements below in regards to two other students' code.
+Download the files from Aropa to review.
+Do not review the example code!
 You will be ranking your agreement of how well the statements relate to the student's code on a scale of Strongly Agree to Strongly Disagree.

 In addition to the rankings, you will have a comment block below to add a